-Compensatory education requires a local district to provide a student with appropriate educational services to compensate for the failure or inability to provide the student with a FAPE.
+Compensatory education requires a local district to provide a student with appropriate educational services to compensate for the failure, or inability, to provide the student with a FAPE.
 The purpose of compensatory education is to place the student in the position the student would have been in if appropriate services had been provided.
+Students with disabilities are general education students first and are entitled to these same opportunities.
 Students with disabilities also are entitled to the additional services described in their individual education programs (IEPs).
 It would be inappropriate to use a recovery program offered to all students to fulfill the duty to provide compensatory education.
 Retaking a year is completely voluntary and cannot be a substitute for the provision of compensatory education.